-The data used here have not gone through the standard pipeline processing that is normally applied to all data.
+The data used here have not gone through the standard pipeline processing that is normally applied to data distributed to users.
 Standard processing is designed to remove some of the effects we are trying to study here, by applying corrections for charge transfer inefficiency and time-dependent gain changes.
 The actual performance seen by a typical user is much improved from that seen here.

-The data has been minimally processed, by removing the CCD bias level and by applying a standard grade filter.
+The data has been minimally processed, by removing the CCD bias level and by applying a standard grade filter to keep events with ASCA grades 0, 2, 3, 4, and 6 and discard all others.
+XIS1 and ACIS-S3 are used are representative BI CCDs and XIS3 and ACIS-I3 are representative FI CCDs.